jeanpierrenashef/Pharma-Vend-Project/README.md

 <!-- Tech stack -->
 <img src="./readme/title3.svg"/>

-###  PharmaVend is built using the following technologies:
+###  PharmaVend is -built using the following technologies:

 - This project uses the [Flutter app development framework](https://flutter.dev/).
 Flutter is a cross-platform hybrid app development platform which allows us to use a single codebase for apps on mobile, desktop, and the web.
 - For backend development, the app uses [Laravel](https://laravel.com/), a PHP-based framework known for its scalability and robust API handling capabilities.